• Pain after placing an implant is normal. It may last for about 3 days and is similar to the sensations after tooth extraction.

 Get enough rest

 The body regenerates best when sleeping.
 Make sure to get your 8 hours every night.
-Moreover, stay away from strenuous activity for at least a week.
+Moreover, avoid strenuous activity for at least a week.
 Exercising can wait.

 Most patients return to work the next day after having an implant placed, but procedures like sinus lifting and bone grafting may require more downtime.
 Your dentist will let you know how much time off you should organize.